microsoft/FluidFramework/packages/dds/tree/src/schema-stored/Stored and View Schema.md

     See `checkCompatibility` in [Schema.ts](./Schema.ts) for an example of how this could work.
 -   Writers: When inserting new content and updating modified nodes, shared-tree can check them against the schema in the document.

-    If the schema is missing, it must be added as part of the edit: for this, the editing API needs to take in types which can have their desired stored schema queried.
-TODO: This was a bit confusing for me, do you have an example?
+    If you insert something into a document that does not currently have schema for the types you are using, you also have to include the schema as part of the edit.
+For this, the editing API needs to take in types which can have their desired stored schema queried.

+    For example, if you add support for tables to whiteboards, old documents will not have this schema, so part of inserting a table will require updating the schema to allow them (if the document is explicit about which item types are allowed), as well as adding the table schema itself.
 -   Change application: changes can conflict if they violate the schema (or maybe only check at the end of a transaction?
 Or at special marked places and at end?).

     Change application could (someday) adjust behavior based on the schema (ex: provide set semantics to a sequence) or have schema specific edits but the initial version will just detect violations and mark them as conflicted.